ly-schneider/MeatWeb/README.md

 # About

 This repository was created for a school project at GiBB.
-We (@ly-schneider, @RO0OGER, and @ivogra) developed a project that automates the deployment of an EC2 server configured as a Minecraft server using OpenTofu.
+We ([@ly-schneider](https://github.com/ly-schneider), [@RO0OGER](https://github.com/RO0OGER), and [@ivogra](https://github.com/ivogra)) developed a project that automates the deployment of an EC2 instance configured as a Minecraft server using OpenTofu.
 The OpenTofu deployment also includes an RDS instance and a Lambda function.
 The Lambda function powers a Python-based Discord bot that saves Minecraft coordinates to the RDS instance.

 # Setup